grommett/blog/clean-promise-chains.md

 }
 ```

+## Side Note

 > Using functions in this way is called [tacit programming](https://en.wikipedia.org/wiki/Tacit_programming).
-If you like functional programming, or even intersted in the idea, have a look at the link.
+If you like functional programming, or even interested in the idea, have a look at the link.

-In the code above we've made this much more declarative and scalable.
+> In the code above we've made this much more declarative and scalable.
 I know it's subjective, but I think it reads much nicer too.

-I realize that this solution may cause some indrection, but the readability is worth it, especially since most code editors allow you to jump to functions anyway.
+I realize that this solution may cause some indirection, but the readability is worth it, especially since most code editors allow you to jump to functions anyway.

 In summary, where possible move your logic out of lambdas and into named functions so that you can test your assumptions outside of the Promise.
 You may find that you have variable scope issues with this approach.
 I'll cover that in another post.